kubevirt/kubevirt/cluster-up/cluster/os-3.11.0-crio/README.md

 Provides a pre-deployed OpenShift Origin with version 3.10.0 with CRI-O support purely in docker containers with qemu.
 The provided VMs are completely ephemeral and are recreated on every cluster restart.
-The KubeVirt containers are built on the local machine and are the pushed to a registry which is exposed at `localhost:5000`.
+The KubeVirt containers are built on the local machine and are then pushed to a registry which is exposed at `localhost:5000`.

 ## Bringing the cluster up